-In addition to standard endoscopic procedures, including endoscopic retrograde cholangiopancreatography (ERCP), upper gastrointestinal (GI) endoscopy and sigmoidoscopy, UCSF Medical Center's digestive disorder specialists also offer advanced endoscopic procedures.
+In addition to standard endoscopic procedures, including endoscopic retrograde cholangiopancreatography (ERCP), upper gastrointestinal (GI) endoscopy and sigmoidoscopy, UCSF Health's digestive disorder specialists offer advanced endoscopic procedures.
 In many cases, these techniques provide improved options for the treatment and diagnosis of a variety of digestive disorders affecting the GI tract.

 Enteroscopy allows for the examination of a large portion of the upper small bowel via the use of an extended length endoscope.
 It is about two and a half times as long as a standard upper endoscope.
 It is typically used to identify and treat potential sources of bleeding in patients whose previous endoscopy and colonoscopy results have been normal.
 In addition, enteroscopy may be performed in patients with suspected mucosal disease of the small bowel, whose tissues biopsies are obtained during the time of the procedure.